Manage Dashboard Access with Multi-factor Authentication

 SMS notification: Sends a one-time code over SMS that the user is then prompted to enter before they can complete authentication.

-To self-enroll for MFA, the user should click on their username in the top right and go to View Profile in the dropdown menu.
+To self-enroll for MFA, the user should click on their username in the top right and go to Account Settings to view the user profile in the dropdown menu.

 Click Enroll your device now.